 Ambient noise is generally unwanted environmental background noise which clutters and masks other sounds.
 The main causes of noise in the marine environment are (a) shipping and other man-made (anthropogenic) noise, (b) sea state noise (water motion), (c) seismic noise (from volcanic and tectonic activity), (d) marine life and (e) thermal noise.

-Different noises have characteristic signatures including frequencies and ranges of sound pressure levels.
+Different noises have characteristic signatures including frequencies and ranges of sound pressure levels (how loud a noise is).
 Low frequency sound takes less energy to create and to keep moving.
 As a result, it is not interrupted easily by outside forces and travels further.
 A high frequency sound takes a lot of energy to create and a lot of energy to keep it going.
 Because of this, it is easily interrupted by outside forces and does not travel a far distance.
 This means that the whistles and clicks of dolphins can easily be masked by other sounds in the oceans.

 Please help us protect whales and dolphins